Word Gems

 E. All this, to the objective reviewer, should not strike one as so unlikely.
 We know that ancient Spirit Guides refer to God as "Mother-Father," meaning, in some sense, God harbors a female-male energy.
 If so, then, the very essence of God's spirit, of Universal Consciousness, will issue with this embedded element, potentially so, of - let's call it - "sacred eroticism."
 But it's not for every John and Mary on the street.

 K. No, not for everyone; at least, not yet, and not so easily.
 The ego needs to be diminished, allowing one's true essence to shine forth.
-It's only for those who model the "Mother-Father God," for Twin Souls, emulating ultimate reality.
+It's only for those who model the "Mother-Father God," that is, for Twin Souls, emulating ultimate reality.